elastic-rs/elastic/README.md

 #![plugin(elastic_macros)]
 extern crate elastic_hyper as elastic;

-let mut client = Client::new();
+// Requests take a standard hyper http client let mut client = Client::new();

+// Optional headers and url query parameters can be added
+// By default, `elastic::RequestParams::new(Headers::new())` is enough
 let params = elastic::RequestParams::new(Headers::new())
 	.url_params(vec![
 		("pretty", "true".to_owned())
 	]);

-let mut res = elastic::search::post(
+// Execute a querystring request on a local Elasticsearch instance let mut res = elastic::search::post(
 	&mut client, params,
 	"http://localhost:9200",